spxbhuhb/adaptive/readme.md

-Adaptive is a Consolidated Application Platform for Kotlin Multiplatform.

 Turning an idea into a working software application is a long and treacherous journey.

 Today’s development landscape often feels like a jungle—dense, confusing, full of hidden